 - The No. column contains the unique reference number for the indicator.
-In this case the indicator is in the Customers table. - The reference column identifies the document from which the indicator has been derived, if applicable.
-In this case, it is the Code of Conduct. - The description column provides a short form explanation of what the indicator is intended to measure. - The basis of reporting column offers 2 or 3 options (depending on the category): - Number (this is used to enter any numerical value other than a percentage or a dollar value). - Percentage (in most cases, this is automatically generated from numerical data). - Value (\$). - The data entry cells have been formatted to align with the required degree of accuracy (i.e. the number of decimal places) appropriate for each indicator.
+In this case the indicator is in the Customer Connections table. - The description column provides a short form explanation of what the indicator is intended to measure. - The basis of reporting column offers 2 or 3 options (depending on the category): - Number (this is used to enter any numerical value other than a percentage or a dollar value). - Percentage (in most cases, this is automatically generated from numerical data). - Value (\$). - The data entry cells have been formatted to align with the required degree of accuracy (i.e. the number of decimal places) appropriate for each indicator.